causal-inference

 Causal Inference

-Core principle: Correlation is not causation — but also, correlation is sometimes causation, and knowing which matters enormously.
-This skill provides the tools to ask "did X actually cause Y?" rigorously — using counterfactuals, confounders, and causal structure before acting on data.
+Core principle: Correlation is not causation — but sometimes it is, and knowing which matters enormously.
+Use counterfactuals, confounders, and causal structure to ask "did X actually cause Y?" rigorously before acting on data.

 The Core Distinction